dshorthouse/SimpleMappr/README.md

 ### WARNING

-Although MapServer 6.0.x is currently available, this application uses PHP mapscript 5.6.7
+Although MapServer 6.0.x is currently available, this application uses PHP mapscript 5.6.8.
+Rasters are not properly rendered with polar projections because of a bug in MapServer.
+Before compiling as described below, apply the patch in /patches.

 Configuration Instructions
 --------------------------